Pregabalin

 • This is quite common in the first few months of starting pregabalin.

-• Most people gain less than 2 kilograms, but up to 15% of people, depending on dose, gain more than 5 kilograms.
+• Most people gain less than 2 kilograms, but up to 15% of people, depending on their dose, gain more than 5 kilograms.

 • Follow a healthy diet and exercise regularly.